Ready for life after bankruptcy?

 If you have a loan or other debt to your bank, the bank can help itself to funds in your deposit account to apply to what you owe it.

-That’s called set off: the amount the bank owes you is set off against what you owe it.
+That’s called set off: the amount the bank owes you (your account balance) is set off against what you owe it.
 Trust me, you’ll lose if that happens.

 Since you usually stop making payments on dischargeable debts once you’ve made the decision to file bankruptcy, don’t leave your cash sitting in the bank, waiting to to be snatched by the bank who didn’t get paid this month.

 Open a banking relationship elsewhere with an institution you don’t owe money.
 Move your money, and any automatic deposits, to the new bank or credit union.

 You don’t need to close the existing account.
 Just keep no more money there than you’re willing to lose if the bank does a set off.

 If money is automatically taken from your account to pay recurring bills, ask yourself if each of those withdrawals are bills you want to pay if you are filing bankruptcy.